sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui/cp-aibus-dox-ui.md

     <!-- border -->![DOX-UI-App](confidence.png)

-3. In case corrections are needed and the document status is READY, you can **Edit** the Header Fields and Line Items extraction results.
+3. If corrections are needed and the document status is READY, you can **Edit** the Header Fields and Line Items extraction results.

     <!-- border -->![DOX-UI-App](edit-1.png)